visit/galaxy-docs/_includes/availability-cabinscan.md

 back describing the first set of results.
 The `SearchId` will be used in all other methods to refer back to the original search you made.
-The scan operation will examine dates around the stay (-10 days before arrival and +10 days after the selected departure).
+The scan operation will examine dates around the stay (-10 days before arrival and +10 days after the selected departure), and give you bookkeys to pass to the next mehtods.

 ### Page through the result
 By using the Get method you will be able to page through the result.

 ### Get arrival dates in search span
-Once you get a result you like and would like to investigate further you can get more details of the possible stays with that result by calling *arrivaldates*.
+Once you get a result you like and would like to investigate further you can get more details of the possible stays with that result by calling *arrivaldates* with a `bookKey` obtained with the *scan* method.
 That will give you all valid arrival dates available in scan sector that was used.

 ### Get departure dates
-By calling the *depaturedates*, given an arrival date you will get all valid departures from that date.
+By calling the *depaturedates* with a `bookKey` obtained with the *scan* method, given an arrival date you will get all valid departures from that date.

 ### List bookable alternatives